aperez17/pdf-splicer/README.md

 ### Instructions

 1. After launching the application, click `Load`, and use the file chooser to select a PDF.
 To select multiple, hold Control (Command on OSX) or Shift and select more files.
+You can also drag and drop files from your PC into the list.
 To remove 1 or more PDF(s), simply select it in the list and click `Remove`, or `Remove All` to clear the list.
 Selecting the loaded PDFs in the list will display a preview of them, which you can navigate via the arrows or simply typing in a page number in the text field.

 2. After loading all necessary PDFs, navigate to the `Page Selection` Tab at the top, and select a PDF from the drop down menu.
 Now you can enter a page range in the text field at the bottom.